quinnpatj/learning-gitlab/labs/project-and-repositories/README.md

 ![](/imgs/update-project-1.png)
 ![](/imgs/update-project-2.png)

-2. Change the project name to "Learning GitLab!!" and click on save.
+3. See what happens, if you change the project name to "Learning GitLab!!" and click on save.
+Special characters are not allowed in project name.
-3. See what happens, to fix the error provide "hello-gitlab" as the project name.
+3. Provide "hello-gitlab" as the project name.
 4. In the topics text box add "learning", "gitlab" and "hello-world"
 5. In the description textbox put "learning gitlab project"
 6. Add Project avatar (optional)